Photo Credit: Chastity V.

 A hike up Mount Ol’ Baldy is a must-do for amazing views of the beautiful landscape of Texas.

-Don’t be fooled by the short hike, You will be climbing up the entire way!
+Don’t be fooled by the short hike – you will climb up the entire way!
 Once at the summit, you can take a break and enjoy the expansive views of the Frio River.

-A popular trail that guides you around the majority of the park birding, along the Sabinal River and through a forest populated with the most concentrated numbers of maple trees in Texas.
+A popular trail that guides you around most of the park birding, along the Sabinal River, and through a forest populated with the most concentrated numbers of maple trees in Texas.

 The trail is labeled a moderate hike, but several inclines and steep terrain are on parts of the course.